 The burgundy façade of Vinarius is temporarily hidden, concealed behind one of the many colourful market stalls of the charismatic Roman Road Market, in full flow on a Thursday morning.
 Behind the chatter and life of this iconic East London sight, Vinarius is an oasis, a dimly lit cave of treasures, with ceiling high shelves of beautiful bottles at the front giving way to tavern-type tables and striking, black and white photographs of the area at the back.

-Vinarius has not yet been open for a year and a half yet it is already a much-loved and important part of this old market high street.
-The two men behind it, Eugenio and Philippe, opened the place in October 2014, drawn to the buzz and sense of community of Roman Road: “We knew the area”, says Eugenio, “as our dear friends Guido Gessaroli and Laura Polazzi live just around the corner.
-They inspired us with their interest and enthusiasm about the local area.”
+Vinarius is a much-loved and important part of this old market high street.
+The two men behind it, Eugenio and Philippe, opened the place in October 2014, drawn to the buzz and sense of community of Roman Road: ‘We knew the area,’ says Eugenio, ‘as our dear friends Guido Gessaroli and Laura Polazzi live just around the corner.
+They inspired us with their interest and enthusiasm about the local area.’
 Ultimately it was the affordability and business potential of Roman Road that persuaded them to set up shop there.

 Small producers not only have the control of the entire process, from the vineyard to the bottle but they also work in a very environment friendly way (most of them are organic and biodynamic, certified or not) and they are very knowledgeable and experienced of the local traditions.
 This is what makes the wine authentic.

 Has their presence in the community changed local attitudes to wine drinking, muses Eugenio.
-“We like to think so, and when local people enter the shop asking for a bottle of Pecorino or Grechetto then we do really think we are changing in a very positive way the wine culture of the area”.
+‘We like to think so, and when local people enter the shop asking for a bottle of Pecorino or Grechetto then we do really think we are changing in a very positive way the wine culture of the are.’

 Quick fire questions